pactus-project/pactus.org/website/_i18n/en/user-guides/become-a-validator/index.md

 - [Step 4: Join the Pactus Blockchain Community on Social Networks](#step-4-join-the-pactus-blockchain-community-on-social-networks)
 - [Step 5: Expand Your Knowledge with Pactus Tutorials](#step-5-expand-your-knowledge-with-pactus-tutorials)

-## Step 1: How to become to validators?
+## Step 1: How to become a validator?

 First need to download and install [Pactus GUI or CLI]( {{ site.baseurl }}/download/ ){:target="\_blank"} for initlize your node